It can be difficult spotting symptoms of cerebral palsy in infants because they’re so young.

 It’s characteristic of the most common type of cerebral palsy, and you’ll notice stiff and restricted movements.

-Your infant may demonstrate prolonged hand clenching or bent knees.
+Your infant may demonstrate prolonged hand clenching, leg crossing, or bent knees.

 Low muscle tone (hypotonia) can be identified by lack of strength, floppy limbs, and inadequate head control.